Dr Scott Palmer

 My teaching and research focus on scenography, immersive theatre practices and the interaction between technology and performance.
 I have supervised many collaborative devised student-led performances both within theatre spaces and beyond - most recently with a 2nd year undergraduate project with Leeds Museums and Galleries 'Within This House'

 My most recent publications explore the historical role of darkness as atmosphere in the theatre in the opening chapter of Theatre in the Dark: Shadow, Gloom and Blackout in Contemporary Theatre (eds.
-Alston/Welton, Methuen, 2017) and a chapter on Light and Projection in Arnold Aronson's The Routledge Companion to Scenography (2018) and a chapter ‘A staging revolution through light and music: Adolphe Appia, Wagner and Hugo Bähr’ (2021).
+Alston/Welton, Methuen, 2017), a chapter on Light and Projection in Arnold Aronson's The Routledge Companion to Scenography (2018) and a chapter ‘A staging revolution through light and music: Adolphe Appia, Wagner and Hugo Bähr’ (2021).

 My research is focused on light, darkness and atmosphere, and designing for audience experience.